scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

 4. Click on "Load unpacked extension...", and choose the "LiveEngage Chat Transcript Tool" folder you unzipped earlier.

 ##Updates
-Master - Added in ability to search each survey
+Master - Fixed issue where repName was not loading properly

 Version 1.0 - Initial Release
+Version 1.1 - Added in ability to search each survey